2020PB/police-brutality/Washington DC.md

 ### Riot Police rams shield into BBC Cameraman | May 31

-The video shows the officer running straight at a BBC cameraman with his shield out in front of him
+A BBC cameraman was charged at by riot police and hit with their shield

 **Links**